apache/pekko-grpc/interop-tests/README.md

 Running the tests manually is a WiP and might need some local tweaks to work.

-Run `AkkaHttpServerAppScala` to start a gRPC server with the server-side of the tests, which can then be tested against using other gRPC implementations implementing the client side.
+Run `PekkoHttpServerAppScala` to start a gRPC server with the server-side of the tests, which can then be tested against using other gRPC implementations implementing the client side.